 All conditions were therefore gathered in this privileged environment for the first humans who colonized the area 17,000 years ago.

-They overcame the rise of the temperatures that forced mammoths to move farther north.
+They overcame the rise of temperatures that forced mammoths to move farther north.

 A new culture was arising!

-Traces of Magdalenian culture were found all over Western Europe.
+Traces of Magdalenian culture were indeed found all over Western Europe.

-They attest the level of sophistication of these populations who inhabited our regions from about 17,000BP to 7,000BP (the end of the Ice Age.)
+These attest the level of sophistication of these populations who inhabited our regions from about 17,000BP to 7,000BP (end of Ice Age.)

-Traces of their everyday life resurface with the many artifacts, parietal art and remains discovered in the caves of Périgord.
+Traces of their everyday life resurface with the many artifacts, cave art and remains discovered in the caves of Périgord.